PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-06 06:58:50
+Last updated: 2024-04-06 07:00:40
-Random Quote: A sorcerer is a wizard without a hat. - Sam Wilson
+Random Quote: You're not gonna believe this because it usually never happens, but I made a mistake! - Rick Sanchez